thecaprisun/dotfiles/README.md

 # Dotfiles

 This contains my dotfiles.
-They are for alacritty, i3, nvim, hyprland and waybar.
+They are for alacritty, i3, nvim, hyprland, waybar, dunst and tofi.

 ## NVIM